 I thought before I get totally in summer mode, I would share a couple of things we worked on at the very end of the year.
 I decided to create new response forms for both fiction and nonfiction.
 I tried it out with my kiddos at the end of the year, and they really liked the new format.
 You'll notice the spot for a fluency check.
 I like to have my students time each other as quick fluency checks on their library books.
 I also do fluency spot checks to make sure they are checking out "just right" books.
 I keep it simple, they time each other for a min. and write down their fluency.
-You can get the Book Bonanza in my TPT store by clicking HERE
+You can get the Book Bonanza in my TPT store by clicking HERE.

 I also created a mini literacy unit to go along with the Big Al by Andrew Clements.
 I absolutely love this book and thought it would be fun unit for the beginning of the year.
 It has a heart warming message about friendship, so it would actually work well any time during the school year.
 I had a smaller group of second graders at the very end of the year for our extended year program, and we had a great time with Big Al. Here are a few pics of their work.